quangv/docs/src/doc/monaca_ide/manual/dependencies/file_dir.rst

 | ``MonacaApp-Info.plist``                 | :file:`Info.plist` file used when running iOS applications      |
 +------------------------------------------+-----------------------------------------------------------------+

-For more information about how to use this file, please see :doc:`../../reference/config/ios_configuration`.
+For more information about how to use this file, please see :ref:`ios_configuration_file`.

 .. note:: For Cordova 6.2 or higher, ``MonacaApp-Info.plist`` file is removed from Monaca framework.
 Therefore, in order to config iOS application settings, use :ref:`custom_config_plugin`.